NielsPeulen/UR5CobotControler/README.md

 ```
 rosrun UR5CobotControler-master ur5_control.py
 ```
-When you start using the real robot you need to follow this steps first: https://github.com/ThomasTimm/ur_modern_driver
+When you start using the real robot you need to follow this steps first: https://github.com/ThomasTimm/ur_modern_driver Check the Installation tab!

 Be aware!
 You need to change the ur_modern_driver/src/ur_hardware_interface.cpp to the ur_hardware_interface.cpp that is uploaded to this github.
 Copy it and paste it in your catkin_ws/src/ur_modern_driver/src.
 Don't forget to delete the old one.